madsondeluna/AMPidentifier/README.md

 - **Ensemble:** Supports ensemble/voting prediction across multiple models?
 (Yes/No)
 - **External Models:** Allows integration of user-provided custom models (.pkl)?
 (Yes/No)

+**Benchmarking Status:**

-**Note:** Benchmarking is currently in progress.
-Results will be updated as comparative experiments are completed using the standardized independent test set from Zulfiqar et al. (2024).
-All tools will be evaluated under identical conditions to ensure fair comparison.
-The confusion matrix values (TP, TN, FP, FN) provide a direct view of prediction performance across all tools.
+Comparative benchmarking experiments against other AMP prediction tools are currently **in progress**.
+Performance metrics (accuracy values) will be updated as experiments are completed using the standardized independent test set described above.
+All tools will be evaluated under identical conditions to ensure fair and unbiased comparison.

+**Note:** Complete validation results for AMPidentifier's internal models (Random Forest, SVM, Gradient Boosting) are already available in the [Pre-Trained Internal Models](#pre-trained-internal-models) section, including detailed performance metrics (Accuracy, Precision, Recall, Specificity, F1-Score, MCC, AUC-ROC) and confusion matrix analysis in the [Benchmarking (Using the Ensemble Mode)](#benchmarking-using-the-ensemble-mode---real-data) section.

 ---